qxf2/streaming-data-gen/README.md

 # streaming-data-gen
 This project is a data streaming generator built using FastAPI.
 It produces streaming data of various waveforms and distributions, which can be accessed using HTTP endpoints.

+This project has been designed, developed and maintained by [Qxf2 Services](https://qxf2.com/?utm_source=github&utm_medium=click&utm_campaign=Streaming%20datagen).
+Qxf2 provides flexible and custom QA services to startups and early-stage products.

 ## Key Features
 - **Multiple Data Distributions**: Supports various waveforms such as sine, cosine, square, sawtooth and distributions such as normal, uniform, and exponential.